-The word research is made up two syllables re and search.
+The word research is made of two syllables re and search.
 Dictionaries define 're' as a prefix meaning again and search as a verb meaning to look for something.
 Together, the syllables form a noun which means 'to look at again'.
-(Collins el at 2000) according to Webster's New International Dictionary defines research as a "careful or critical inquiry or examinations in seeking facts or principles, diligent investigation in order to ascertain something" Critical inquiry or examination and diligent investigation are the key words in the definition.
+(Colliet et al 200 to Webster's New International Dictionary defines research as a "careful or critical inquiry or examinations in seeking facts or principles, diligent investigation in order to ascertain something" Critical inquiry or examination and diligent investigation are the keywords in the definition.
 They imply a certain systematic procedure and certain logic appropriate to be followed in the search for facts or principles or for the purpose of ascertaining something.
 This method of research is known as the scientific method.

-The term research used in connection with scientific exploration both in the field of the physical and the social science implies, as the encyclopedia of social science point out, the manipulation of things concept or symbols, for the purpose of generalizing to the extend, correct or verify knowledge, whether that knowledge aid in the construction of a theory or in the practice of an art.
+The term research used in connection with scientific exploration both in the field of the physical and social science implies, as the encyclopedia of a social science point out, the manipulation of things concept or symbols, for to generalize the extent, correct or verify knowledge, whether that knowledge aid in the construction of a theory or the practice of an art.
 (Offiongodon 1999)